When to Use Kafka vs Databricks: A Practical Decision Framework

 Databricks IS NOT:

-• A replacement for Kafka's real-time streaming capabilities
+• A direct replacement for Kafka's pub/sub and event replay capabilities

 Ideal Use Cases for Databricks: